 [Section 49 amended by No. 14 of 1996 s.
 4.]

-50. Roads, etc. broken up to be re-instated without delay
+50. Roads etc. broken up to be re-instated without delay

 When a water board opens or breaks up the soil or pavement of a road, it shall, —

 (1) With all convenient speed complete the work for which it is broken up, and fill in the ground, and re-instate and make good the road or pavement so opened or broken up.